-Halévy followed in the family tradition and, even though he became a government official, he started his career as a librettist in 1855, working with Offenbach.
+Halévy followed in the family tradition and, even though he became a government official, he started his career as a librettist in 1855, working with composer Jacques Offenbach.
 Thereafter, he wrote libretti with Hector Crémieux and Henri Meilhac for other operas and operettas.
 His collaboration with Meilhac was all-important because together they created the ideal libretti for Offenbach and, most memorably, also wrote the libretto to Carmen for Bizet.
-Among Offenbach's operas the most important are Orphée aux enfers, La Belle Hélène, La Vie parisienne, La Grande-duchesse de Gérolstein and La Périchole.